 In June of 2009, the FACT Act Furnisher Rules were passed by federal banking agencies and the Federal Trade Commission.
 The rules regulate the accuracy and integrity of consumer information which furnishers of such information provide to consumer reporting agencies (the credit bureaus).

-Companies that “furnish” information to the credit bureaus such as a lender, financial institution, debt collector, loan servicer must investigate disputes by consumers under the Direct Dispute Rule.
+Companies that “furnish” information to the credit bureaus such as a bank, credit card issuer, lender, debt collector or loan servicer must investigate disputes by consumers under the Direct Dispute Rule.

 Direct Dispute Rule

 The Direct Dispute Rule gives consumers the power to dispute directly with the furnishers of the information in their credit reports rather than disputing only with the credit bureaus.
 Formerly, the furnisher of information to the credit bureaus were only required to respond directly to the credit bureaus after the consumer submitted a credit dispute.

 Under the Direct Dispute Rule, furnishers of information must respond to disputes submitted to them by consumers.
 An investigation must be completed within 30 days.
 The dispute must be verified as accurate, corrected or deleted from the credit reports.
 The rule also forces the furnisher of information to review all documentation and proof the consumer submits along with their dispute.

 Disputes should be submitted directly to the address the furnisher has provided in the consumer’s credit file.
 If the furnisher has not provided an address, the consumer can submit the dispute to any address of the furnisher.